The core of the degree is the unique Bowen Street Press internship.

-The program is designed as a series of connected studios in which you take on specific industry challenges through collaborative and interdisciplinary learning and teaching strategies.
+This degree is designed as a series of connected studios in which you take on specific industry challenges through collaborative and interdisciplinary learning and teaching strategies.
 Publications in both group and individual scenarios from print through to digital are the focus of the Bowen Street Press.
-A combination of industry-led research and individual projects in the second year of the program will ensure a high-level of flexibility for students.
+A combination of industry-led research and individual projects in the second year of the degree will ensure a high level of flexibility for students.

-Lecturers and academics all have strong industry relationships and experience and the learning environment simulates professional practice within the writing and publishing industries.
-The studios will comprise a combination of intensive and weekly face-to-face seminars and student-directed learning.
+Lecturers and academics all have strong industry relationships and experience, and the learning environment simulates professional practice within the writing, editing and publishing industries.
+The studios comprise an internship day, weekend intensives, weekly face-to-face seminars and student-directed learning.

-Class sizes are small to ensure personal supervision of your activity and progress, particularly in the editing components.
+Class sizes are small to ensure personal supervision of your activity and progress.

 Courses offered as part of blended learning programs include a meaningful blend of online, on-campus, and workplace based learning tailored to the type of study you undertake.
 This learning is active, prioritising tasks that involve exploration and development of skills and knowledge through interaction and engagement.